Gloria Macapagal Arroyo

-The daughter of former president Diosdado Macapagal, she studied economics at Georgetown University in the United States, where she began a lasting friendly relationship with her classmate and future U.S. president Bill Clinton.
-She then became a professor of economics at Ateneo de Manila University, where her eventual successor, President Benigno Aquino III, was one of her students.
-She entered government in 1987, serving as the assistant secretary and undersecretary of the Department of Trade and Industry upon the invitation of President Corazon Aquino, Benigno's mother.
+Arroyo is the first president to succeed the presidency as the child of a previous president; her father was Diosdado Macapagal, the country's ninth president from 1961 to 1965.
+She studied economics at Georgetown University in the United States, where she became friends with her classmate and future U.S. president Bill Clinton.
+She then became a professor of economics at the Ateneo de Manila University, where her eventual successor, President Benigno Aquino III, was one of her students.
+She entered government in 1987 as assistant secretary and undersecretary of the Department of Trade and Industry under President Corazon Aquino, Benigno's mother.

-After Estrada was accused of corruption, Arroyo resigned her cabinet position as secretary of the Department of Social Welfare and Development and joined the growing opposition against the president, who faced impeachment.
-Estrada was soon forced out from office by the Second EDSA Revolution in 2001, and Arroyo was sworn into the presidency by Chief Justice Hilario Davide, Jr. on January 20 that year.
-In 2003, the Oakwood mutiny occurred after signs of a martial law declaration were seen under her rule.
-She was elected to a full six-year term in the controversial 2004 presidential election, and was sworn in on June 30, 2004.
-Following her presidency, she was elected to the House of Representatives through her home district, making her the second Philippine president—after José P. Laurel—to pursue a lower office after their presidency.
+After Estrada was accused of corruption, Arroyo resigned from her cabinet position as secretary of the Department of Social Welfare and Development and joined the opposition against the president.
+Estrada was ousted by the Second EDSA Revolution in 2001, and Arroyo was sworn in as president by Chief Justice Hilario Davide Jr. on January 20.
+The Oakwood mutiny occurred in 2003 during her administration.
+She was elected to a full six-year term in the controversial 2004 presidential election and was sworn in on June 30, 2004.
+A long-time opponent of the death penalty, she abolished capital punishment in 2006 after commuting the death sentences of over 1,200 prisoners.

-On November 18, 2011, Arroyo was arrested and held at the Veterans Memorial Medical Center in Quezon City under charges of electoral sabotage but released on bail in July 2012.
+On November 18, 2011, Arroyo was arrested and held at the Veterans Memorial Medical Center in Quezon City on charges of electoral sabotage but released on bail in July 2012.
 These charges were later dropped for lack of evidence.
-She was rearrested in October 2012, on charges of misuse of $8.8 million in state lottery funds.
-She was given a hospital arrest, allegedly due to "life-threatening health conditions" certified by her doctors.
+She was rearrested in October 2012 on charges of misuse of $8.8 million in state lottery funds.
+She was given hospital arrest due to life-threatening health conditions.
 During the presidency of Rodrigo Duterte, the Supreme Court acquitted her by a vote of 11–4.
 Also, the Supreme Court declared the Department of Justice's 'hold departure orders' unconstitutional.
-Arroyo's lawyers stated afterward that she no longer needed her medical paraphernalia, releasing her from the hospital.
+Arroyo's lawyers stated afterward that she no longer needed her medical paraphernalia.

 Arroyo is a member of the Philippine Academy of the Spanish Language and supported the teaching of Spanish in the country's education system during her presidency.

-On July 23, 2018, Arroyo was elected speaker of the House of Representatives during the Duterte administration, controversially replacing Pantaleon Alvarez.
-She spearheaded various controversial bills, including a bill that sought to lower the age of criminal liability to 12 years old.

-Arroyo is the first president to succeed the presidency by being the child of a previous or former president; her father was Diosdado Macapagal, who served as the country's ninth president between from 1961 to 1965.